scalar-labs/scalar-admin/README.md

 # scalar-admin

 scalar-admin is an admin interface and client tool for Scalar services such as [Scalar DL](https://github.com/scalar-labs/scalardl) and [Scalar DB](https://github.com/scalar-labs/scalardb) applications.
+It will help you to `PAUSE` and `UNPAUSE` the ledger to create point-in-time recovery (PITR).

 ## Use the client-side tool